Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 🎨 **Import Sheet Styles:** Import cell backgorund color & cell font color, font size, font widget, font family & all other style from google sheet.

+🖼️ **Image Support:** Load image from any url that contains image.
+Just add the image url in your sheet and it will load that image in your website.

 🚀  [Get The PRO Version](https://go.wppool.dev/Sae) | 👩🏼‍💻 [Get Support](https://wppool.dev/sheets-to-wp-table-live-sync/)